Germany... the land of thinkers and philosophers and the birthplace of Martin Luther. In

 2017 Germany celebrates 500 years of Luther’s reformation—may this be an occasion for

 many to turn back to God.

-In Germany, a church building can be found in almost every village and town.
+In Germany a church building can be found in almost every village and town.
 In many villages the local church is the largest and most beautiful building, but most of these churches are empty and unused.
-The registered Catholic and Protestant people call themselves ‘Christians’, but most of them are nominal Christians.
-Atheism, esotericism and materialism are the growing 'religions' in Germany.
+The registered Catholic and Protestants call themselves ‘Christians’, but the most are nominal Christians.
+Atheism, Esotericism and Materialism are the growing 'religions' in Germany.

 Germany is a country that was broken by the horrors of the second world war, but a country that found new life in the economic boom of the 1960’s and 70’s.
 It was that economic boom that made Germany one of the strongest economic powers of the 20th century.

 Germany was long divided by the Cold War, split into eastern and western sectors by the allied forces.
 But it was reunited after the fall of the Berlin Wall in 1989.
 Germany has a land mass of 357.144 km² and a population of 82.3 million, of which 75.5 million hold German citizenship.
 This makes Germany one of the most densely populated countries in the world!

 In 1972, OM began working in Germany.
 Since 1982, the OM Germany home office has been

 operating from a 200-year-old former mill in the town of Mosbach in southwest Germany,

 close to Heidelberg.
 The building, which also operates as a Christian conference centre, is

 affectionately known as the “Mill”.
 It also gave home to the first Ships office on shore.